SkyHanniStudios/DiscordBot/README.md

+Below is the revised version with each command starting with "!" followed immediately by a new line (without an extra blank line):

+---

-This is the source code for a discord bot the [SkyHanni](https://github.com/hannibal002/SkyHanni) staff uses on the [SkyHanni Support Server](https://discord.gg/skyhanni-997079228510117908).
+This is the source code for a Discord bot the [SkyHanni](https://github.com/hannibal002/SkyHanni) staff uses on the [SkyHanni Support Server](https://discord.gg/skyhanni-997079228510117908).

-## Technical infos
+## Technical Infos
-This discord bot is written in [Kotlin](https://kotlinlang.org/).
+This Discord bot is written in [Kotlin](https://kotlinlang.org/).
 We use [JDA](https://github.com/discord-jda/JDA) to communicate with the Discord Bot API.
-We use [gson](https://github.com/google/gson) to parse the JSON responses from the APIs from [Discord](https://discord.com/developers/docs/intro) and [GitHub](https://docs.github.com/en/rest).
+We use [gson](https://github.com/google/gson) to parse the JSON responses from the APIs provided by [Discord](https://discord.com/developers/docs/intro) and [GitHub](https://docs.github.com/en/rest).
 We use [SQLite](https://www.sqlite.org/index.html) to store the information locally.

 ## Features

 ### Help

 `!help`
-lists all commands the user can use
-This list is different for admins
+Lists all commands the user can use.
+This list is different for admins.

 `!help <command>`
-shows exact usage and descripton of command and parameters for a given command
+Shows the exact usage and description of a command and its parameters.

 `!<command> -help`
-shows exact usage and descripton of command and parameters for a given command
+Shows the exact usage and description of a command and its parameters.

 ### Tag

-used to show a longer text as response when running a small command
+Used to show a longer text as a response when running a small command.

 `!<tag>`
-returns a response under the tag
-Allows to reply to antoher message so that this message gets deleted and the response is a reply to the other message.
-Allows parameter `-d` to delete the user message
+Returns a response under the tag.
+Allows replying to another message so that the original message gets deleted and the response is a reply to that message.
+Allows the parameter `-d` to delete the user’s message.

 `!tagadd <tag> <response>`
-creates a tag with
+Creates a tag.

 `!tagedit <tag> <response>`
-edits alrady eixsitng tags
+Edits an already existing tag.

 `!tagdelete <tag>`
-deletes a tag
+Deletes a tag.

 `!taglist`
-shows a list of all tags
+Shows a list of all tags.

 `!undo`
-removes the last tag message the user has sent
+Removes the last tag message the user has sent.

 ### Server

-shows information about another, previously defined discord server
+Shows information about another, previously defined Discord server.

-`!server <server`
+`!server <server>`
-shows infos about a server
-Allows parameter `-d` to show debug info for this server
+Shows information about a server.
+Allows the parameter `-d` to show debug info for this server.

-`!serveradd <server> <display name> <invite url> <description>` adds a server
+`!serveradd <server> <display name> <invite url> <description>`
+Adds a server.

-`serverdelete <server>`
+`!serverdelete <server>`
-delets a server
+Deletes a server.

 `!serverlist`
-lists all servers
+Lists all servers.

 `!serveraliasadd <server> <alias>`
-adds an alias for a server
+Adds an alias for a server.

 `!serveraliasremove <server> <alias>`
-removes an alias for a server
+Removes an alias for a server.

 ### Pull Request

 `!pr <number>`
-lists infos about this pr number.
-Includes a link to downoad the artifact
+Lists information about the pull request with the given number.
+Includes a link to download the artifact.